 Cluster Stitch Pattern from Bella Coco Crochet

 The popcorn stitch is similar to the bobble stitch, except that it uses more yarn.
+This is a fun crochet stitch design to learn and can be used in a variety of crochet patterns.

 Check out our tutorial to learn more about this textured stitch and start working it up today!